Universidad Pontificia Comillas

 Additional Application Materials

-Students nominated by IIE to UP Comillas will be contacted by the host university to complete additional materials.
+Students nominated by IIE to COMILLAS will be contacted to complete the COMILLAS online application and provide additional materials.

 COMILLAS does not have its own on-campus lodging, rather, it does have an official outsources company which is very efficient and reliable.